ibm-cloud-docs/framework-financial-services-controls/controls-output/cm/cm-7.md

 ### CM-7 (b)

-Prohibit or restrict the use of the following functions, ports, protocols, software, and/or services: _[Assignment: organization-defined prohibited or restricted functions, system ports, protocols, software, and/or services]_.
+Prohibit or restrict the use of the following functions, ports, protocols, software, and/or services: _[IBM Assignment: limiting, disabling, and/or controlling services, features, applications, functions, ports, and protocols not explicitly required to support business functionality]_.